On Thursday we have Listen with M at 1pm, Followed by prayers for everyone at 7 pm.

 Our Zoom reflective service at 7.30 pm will be led by Margaret Lintern.

-On Friday at 10.30 am, we hold our weekly zoom coffee morning, followed by a short Minehead Church Council meeting at 11.30 am.
+On Friday at 10.30 am, we hold our weekly Zoom coffee morning.

 Click here for this week's